Bethnahrin National Council: Reorganization as the MUB

 In 2005, the Bethnahrin Freedom Party changed its name to the Bethnahrin National Council.
 The council stated that it may resume military operations in Iraq, Syria, or Lebanon.
 Its affiliate in Syria is the Syriac Union Party (SUP).
-During the Syrian Civil War, the SUP has established two military organizations in 2013, Sutoro and the Syriac Military Council (MFS).
-The group began to cooperate with other parties in the Rojava region, the Syrian Democratic Council and its military wing, the Syrian Democratic Forces.
+During the Syrian civil war, the SUP has established two military organizations in 2013, Sutoro and the Syriac Military Council (MFS).
+The group began to cooperate with other parties in the Rojava region, such as the Kurdish YPG, the Syrian Democratic Council and its military wing, the Syrian Democratic Forces.

 From 25 to 27 May 2016, the 8th conference of the Bethnahrin National Council was held in Switzerland.